mas-bandwidth/serialize/README.md

 * Serialize a bool with only one bit
 * Serialize any integer value from [1,64] bits writing only that number of bits to the buffer
+* Serialize signed integer values with [min,max] using only the bits required
+* Serialize floats, doubles, compressed floats, strings, varints, and integers relative to another integer
-* Template based serialization system so you can write a unified serialize function instead of separate read and write
+* Template based serialization system so you can write a unified serialize function instead of separate read and write functions
-* Serialize signed integer values with [min,max] range, varints, relative integer encoding, zig-zag encoding and compressed float values

 # Author